project-eutopia/keisan/README.md

 #=> 61
 ```

-To perform multiple assigments, lists can be used
+To perform multiple assignments, lists can be used

 ```ruby
 calculator = Keisan::Calculator.new